-This is a special feature that has been produced or updated for National Health Center Week (NHCW).
+This is a special feature that had been produced for National Health Center Week (NHCW).
 NHCW brings awareness to the various challenges health centers and their patients face and recognizes that patient health starts at the heart of their communities.

 Community Health Centers (CHCs) essentially operate like small businesses and need to plan for their futures to ensure stable finances.
-Health centers have recently had to wait until the last minute to know whether or not funding will be there.
+Health centers often face uncertainty regarding the availability of funding, sometimes having to wait until the last minute to receive confirmation.
 This is due to the fact that CHCs are federally qualified health centers, meaning they are funded by the U.S. government.
 Nearly two-thirds of health center revenue comes from Medicaid funding and the grant, Section 330 of the Public Health Service Act.¹ Health Centers are not able to function to the best of their ability when living with financial uncertainty.
 Funding is essential for the sustainability of health centers.

-Community Health Centers provide care to 28 million Americans across the country.
-CHCs operate primarily on federal funding in order to effectively care for all those patients.² The United States currently spends more on health care than any other country in the world, and a large share of that spending comes from the federal government.³ Our nation’s representatives protect Health Centers through laws and support of this funding.
+Community Health Centers provide care to more than 32 million Americans across the country.⁷ CHCs operate primarily on federal funding in order to effectively care for all those patients.² The United States currently spends more on health care than any other country in the world, and a large share of that spending comes from the federal government.³ Our nation’s representatives protect Health Centers through laws and support of this funding.
 It is important to recognize and appreciate the individuals and bodies who keep our care centers afloat.

-Advocacy for the passing of this bill and for the extension of federal funding is necessary for Health Centers to function.
-During the pandemic, this need has been heightened.
-Around 30 million Americans have lost their jobs during these past few months, and therefore their health care coverage, during the public health emergency.⁴ This makes health centers critical to the response of this crisis.
-HRSA reports that 94 percent of health centers are currently operating as COVID-19 testing sites.
+Advocacy for the extension of federal funding to CHCs is necessary for Health Centers to function.
+During the COVID-19 pandemic, this need had been heightened.
+Around 30 million Americans had lost their jobs, and therefore their health care coverage, during the public health emergency.⁴ This made health centers critical to the response of this crisis.
+HRSA reported that 94 percent of health centers were functioning as COVID-19 testing sites at the time.⁵

 In 2018, 43 percent of health centers were working under negative operating margins.
-This issue has only been exacerbated by the pandemic, forcing layoffs, furloughs and service terminations, such as dental and vision, and site closures.
-For example, just in March, 60 percent of New Jersey health centers were reporting a negative operating margin of 29 percent.
-HRSA reports that more than 1,000 health centers across the country still remain closed.⁶
+This issue had only been exacerbated by the pandemic, forcing layoffs, furloughs and service terminations, such as dental and vision, and site closures.
+For example, in March 2020 alone, 60 percent of New Jersey health centers were reporting a negative operating margin of 29 percent.
+HRSA reported that more than 1,000 health centers across the country remained closed at that time.⁶

 The Coronavirus Preparedness and Response Supplemental Appropriations (CARES) Act provided some relief, allocating $1.32 billion to health centers to respond to the crisis.
-However, this only translates to $50 per patient nationwide.
-This dire situation further highlights the necessity of long-term funding for health centers.⁶
+However, this only translated to $50 per patient nationwide.
+The dire situation further highlighted the necessity of long-term funding for health centers.⁶

-Showing appreciation for stakeholders and advocating for federal funding is highly suggested in order to ensure the passing of S. 1895 and more long-term legislation like it.
-Help health centers secure funding for the new year by continuing to press your congress members on the importance of this issue.
+Showing appreciation for stakeholders and advocating for federal funding are highly suggested actions to ensure the passing of long-term funding and similar legislation.
+Help health centers secure funding by continuing to press your congress members on the importance of this issue.
 Federal funding for Community Health Centers is a bipartisan issue, so everyone can be involved.

 GET ACTIVE